Circuit Races

 Circuit vs. criterium

 The criterium is the most compact form of circuit racing: short laps (often under 2 km), close spectator proximity, primes, and evening event character.
-Circuit races in the narrower professional sense are longer, more demanding in terrain, and part of the UCI calendar – for example as a World Championship final or circuit stage at Grand Tours.
+Circuit races in the narrower professional sense are longer, more demanding in terrain, and part of the World Cycling Federation calendar – for example as a World Championship final or circuit stage at Grand Tours.

 Feature